Hypoparathyroidism in Children

 What are the symptoms of hypoparathyroidism?

-The following are the most common symptoms of hypoparathyroidism.
-However, each child may experience symptoms differently.
+Each child may experience symptoms differently.
 Symptoms may include:

 Numbness around mouth or in hands or feet